box/boxcli/examples/Mass Groups & Collaborations Update/README.md

 ```

 ## Logging
 Logs are written to a `logs` folder within the folder that contains this script.
 The logs are named `Mass_Groups_Collabs_Update_all.txt` and `Mass_Groups_Collabs_Update_errors.txt`.
-The former contains all log entries and the latter contains only errors.
+The former contains all log entries, and the latter contains only errors.

 ## Disclaimer
 This project is a collection of open source examples and should not be treated as an officially supported product.
 Use at your own risk.